libvips/libvips/doc/Using-vipsthumbnail.md

 $ vipsthumbnail fred.jpg ../jim.tif -o tn_%s.jpg[Q=90,optimize_coding]
 ```

-will write jpeg images with quality 90, and will turn on the libjpeg coding
+will write JPEG images with quality 90, and will turn on the libjpeg coding
 optimizer.

 Check the image write operations to see all the possible options.
 For example: